yousofss/maze-maverick/README.md

 git clone https://github.com/yousofs/maze-maverick.git
 ```
 ### Build the Project
-To build the game **On Windows**, navigate to the project directory and run the following commands:
+To build the game **on Windows**, navigate to the project directory and run the following commands:
 ```bash
 g++ -std=c++17 -o maze maze.cpp -lncurses
 ```
-To build the game on **MacOS and Linux**, navigate to the project directory and run the following commands:
+To build the game **on MacOS and Linux**, navigate to the project directory and run the following commands:
 ```bash
 g++ -std=c++17 -fcolor-diagnostics -fansi-escape-codes maze.cpp -o maze -lncurses
 ```